tmax818/resume/README.md

 ## Employment

+- **[Coding Dojo]**, Bellevue, WA *Teaching Assistant*, November 2021 - Present
+  + Delivered in person instruction to groups of 4 to 6 students in web development and Python.
+  + Managed and adapted instruction based on students' progress and proficiency with web development and the Python programming language.
+  + Monitored student progress using formal and informal assessment tools both proscribed and self generated.
+  +
 - **[Nucamp]**, Bellevue, WA *Instructor*, February 2020 - Present
-  + Delivered instruction via Zoom to groups of 8 to 12 students in web development.
+  + Delivered instruction via Zoom to groups of 8 to 12 students in web development and Python.
-  + Managed and adapted instruction based on students' progress and proficiency with React and Redux.
+  + Managed and adapted instruction based on students' progress and proficiency with React and Python.
   + Monitored student progress using formal and informal assessment tools both proscribed and self generated.

 - **[Girls Who Code]**, Glendale, CA *Facilitator*, June 2019 - August 2019